Teaching English

 Anuradha Bhatnagar | Trained Graduate Teacher | Greenway Modern School, DelhiWhat is Teaching English?

-Trained Graduate Teacher Anuradha Bhatnagar invested 15 years & 9 months in Teaching English.
-Here is how Trained Graduate Teacher Anuradha Bhatnagar detailed Teaching English:
+Trained Graduate Teacher Anuradha Bhatnagar is an experienced professional with 15 years & 9 months in Teaching English.
+Trained Graduate Teacher Anuradha Bhatnagar defines Teaching English as:

 Teaching English as a Foreign Language refers to teaching the English language to students with different first languages.
 It can occur either within the state school system or more privately, at a language school or with a tutor.